mrf345/flask_minify/README.md

 ## Setup:

-With this setup the extension will minify every HTML request, unless it's explicitly bypassed.
+In this example the  extension will minify every HTML request, unless it's explicitly bypassed.

 ```python
 from flask import Flask